 Click on the Scholarship Opportunity buttons below to learn about current opportunities.
 The BCHS Scholarships focus on local, regional, and state sources, and CHS students earn some of these every year.
 The Oregon Gear Up Scholarships focus on state and national scholarships, and there may be some overlap.

 Federal and State Aid

-FAFSA, the free federal financial aid form is required by most colleges if you are applying for scholarships and/or financial aid.
+FAFSA, the Free Federal Financial Aid Form, is required by most colleges if you are applying for scholarships and/or financial aid.
 Gather supporting documents and information prior to filing the form in October of your senior year.
 FAFSA must be filled out electronically at studentaid.gov.
 Both the student and parent will each need to create an account (FSA ID) at FAFSA Create an Account (FSA ID).

 Oregon Promise Grants

 Oregon Promise is a state grant program that helps to cover most tuition costs at any Oregon community college for recent high school graduates and GED® recipients.
 Once awarded, you can receive Oregon Promise until you have attempted a total of 90 college credits.
 There is no limit to the number of years or terms you can receive the grant; it is based on a 90 credit limit.
 You must meet all of the eligibility and application requirements:

 - Submit the Oregon Promise Grant Application by the appropriate deadline.

 - Submit the FAFSA or ORSAA and list at least one Oregon community college.
 You must complete this by your application deadline.